-When he died I must have mourned him-the loss, I mean, because I found somebody just like him.
-Old, selfish, skirt chaseky.
+When he died I said Bingo!
+Then right away took up with somebody just like him.
+Old, selfish, skirt chasing.

-You could have stayed her if that's what you wanted to be around.
+You could have stayed here if that's what you wanted to be tied to.

 He had so many women I lost count.